giladbarnea/ipdb/README.rst

 IPython `pdb` 3
 ===============
-ipdb3_ is an improved version of ipdb_ that provides extra functionality and customisation.
+ipdbx_ is an improved version of ipdb_ that provides extra functionality and customisation.

 Python 2 support has been dropped to make way for new features.

 Use
 ---

-``ipdb3`` exports functions to access the IPython_ debugger, which features tab completion, syntax highlighting, better tracebacks, better introspection with the same interface as the ``pdb`` module.
+``ipdbx`` exports functions to access the IPython_ debugger, which features tab completion, syntax highlighting, better tracebacks, better introspection with the same interface as the ``pdb`` module.